kubeflow/website/content/docs/guides/pipelines/deploy-pipelines-service.md

 Note: Due to
 [kubeflow/pipelines#345](https://github.com/kubeflow/pipelines/issues/345) and
-[kubeflow/pipelines#337](https://github.com/kubeflow/pipelines/issues/337), Kubeflow Pipelines depends on GCP services and some of the funcitonalities are not supported by non-GKE cluster.
+[kubeflow/pipelines#337](https://github.com/kubeflow/pipelines/issues/337), Kubeflow Pipelines depends on GCP services and some of the functionalities are not supported by non-GKE cluster.
-For best user experience, please deploy Kubeflow through GKE.
-Please refer to [GKE setup](/docs/started/getting-started-gke/) for instruction.
+You can try it currently with a Kubeflow deployment on GKE.
+See the [GKE setup guide](/docs/started/getting-started-gke/).